The Israeli designer is presenting a range of sculptural objects created from her Lithoplast material at Dutch Design Week.

 Her aim is to challenge the idea that petroleum-based plastics are damaging the planet by treating their waste as a valuable commodity for future generations.

 She speculates that plastic production will cease in the future.
-As a result, the discarded waste from the present era would be seen as a rare and natural resource, needing to be mined from deep underground.
+As a result, the discarded waste from the present era would be seen as a rare and natural resource, will need to be mined from deep underground.

 "I imagined a future where plastic has become a nostalgic, valuable material that will be mined from ancient landfills," she told Dezeen.